 Review summary: Canon 7D II vs Olympus E-M1 II

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 7D II or the Olympus E-M1 II – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.